snowdj/geocompr/04-spatial-operations.md

 <!-- ?geos_binary_pred -->
 <!-- Distance relations -->
 <!-- Subset (1) points in polygons <-> (2) -->
-Topological relations define the spatial relationships between objects.
+Topological relations describe the spatial relationships between objects.
 To understand them, it helps to have some simple test data to work with.
 Figure \@ref(fig:relation-objects) contains a polygon (`a`), a line (`l`) and some points (`p`), which are created in the code below.